 Consistent with assumption for standard CFLs (in the absence of evidence that it should be different for this bulb type).
 Based upon review of the PY2 and PY3 ComEd Direct Install program surveys.
 This value includes bulb failures in the 1st year to be consistent with the Commission approval of annualization of savings for first year savings claims.
 ComEd PY2 All Electric Single Family Home Energy Performance Tune-Up Program Evaluation, Navigant Consulting, December 21, 2010.

+1st year ISR for school kits based on ComEd PY9 data for the Elementary Energy Education program.

 Leakage in is only appropriate to credit to IL utility program savings if it is reasonably expected that the IL utility program marketing efforts played an important role in influencing customer to purchase the light bulbs.
 Furthermore, consideration that such customers might be free riders should be addressed.
 If leakage in is assessed, efforts should be made to ensure no double counting of savings occurs if the evaluation is estimating both leakage in and spillover savings of light bulbs.

-Leakage rate is based upon review of PY6-8 evaluations from ComEd and PY5,6 and 8 for Ameren (see ‘IL Leakage Rates_112016.xls’ for more information).
+Leakage rate is based upon review of PY7-9 evaluations from ComEd and PY5,6 and 8 for Ameren (see for more information).

+Based on the IL Statewide LED Lighting Logger study conducted as part of the PY8/PY9 evaluations of the Ameren Illinois and ComEd Residential Lighting programs.

+Based on lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.
+The IL Statewide LED Lighting Logger study conducted as part of the PY8/PY9 evaluations of the Ameren Illinois and ComEd Residential Lighting programs was unable to provide hours of use for specialty LEDs in exterior applications.

-Hours of use by specialty bulb type calculated using the average hours of use in locations or rooms where each type of specialty bulb is most commonly found.
-Values for Reflector, Decorative and Globe are taken directly from the lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.
-All other hours have been updated based on the room specific hours of use from the PY5/PY6 logger study.
+Based on a weighted average of interior and exterior hours of use from the IL Statewide LED Lighting Logger study conducted as part of the PY8/PY9 evaluations of the Ameren Illinois and ComEd Residential Lighting programs, assuming 5% exterior lighting.
+The distribution of LEDs is based on the on-site lighting inventory conducted as part of the IL Statewide LED Lighting Logger study.